wrapl/minilang/docs/library/object.rst

 .. _fun-property:

-:mini:`fun property(Value: any, set: any): property`
+:mini:`fun property(Value: any, Set: function): property`
    Returns a new property which dereferences to :mini:`Value`.
-Assigning to the property will call :mini:`set(NewValue)`.
+Assigning to the property will call :mini:`Set(NewValue)`.